Did you know that left unaddressed, chronic loneliness can cause the same amount of damage to your lifespan as smoking 15 cigarettes a day?

 Try something new – Is there something you’ve always wanted to try but never have?
 A hobby or activity that you want to try out?
 Sign up or join.

-Figure out if something is missing from your life – There are many different ways to feel lonely.
+Figure out if something is missing from your life – There are many ways to feel lonely.
 Maybe you have a group of friends but wish you had someone special.
 Perhaps you would like to be part of a group.
 The following article might be helpful:

 Make time for extended family – If you have cousins or other relatives around your age within a reasonable distance, make a plan to get together.

-Watch something that makes you laugh – Put on your favourite funny show or movie and smile.
+Put on your favourite funny show or movie and smile.
 Guaranteed, you will feel better in no time.

-Spend time with animals– Hanging out with pets, especially cats and dogs, is a great way to feel less lonely.
+Hanging out with pets, especially cats and dogs, is a great way to feel less lonely.

 Source: http://www.mentalhealthamerica.net/back-school